microsoft/BuildXL/Documentation/Wiki/DScript/Introduction.md

 # Introduction
-BuildXL uses the DScript scripting language as one of its front-end build specification languages, used by the BuildXL repo itself plus a few Microsoft teams like Office.
+BuildXL uses the DScript scripting language as one of its frontend build specification languages, used by the BuildXL repo itself plus a few Microsoft teams like Office.

 DScript is based on [TypeScript](http://www.typescriptlang.org/) which derives from [JavaScript](https://www.javascript.com/).